-Does Deadliest Catch’s Nick Have Cancer?
+Does ‘Deadliest Catch’s’ Nick Have Cancer?
 Discovery Channel Teases His Mystery Illness For Tonight’s Episode?

 — Deadliest Catch (@DeadliestCatch) May 1, 2017

-For those who can’t watch the video, here’s what happens: the video opens by showing an exhausted and bedraggled Nick, covered in sweat and looking like he’s only vaguely aware of where he is.
+For those who can’t watch the video, here’s what happens: The video opens by showing an exhausted and bedraggled Nick, covered in sweat and looking like he’s only vaguely aware of where he is.
 You hear his boss, Captain Jake Anderson, express concern.

 “I’m really worried about Nick.
 I’ve looked at this kid, almost like a son.”

 A clip then shows the Summer Bay crew on the ground somewhere, and you can hear Nick say he’s headed to a clinic.
-However, a caption reads “His sickness is not what it seems.”
-Cut to a shot of Nick’s bunk empty, and Jake flipping out and saying “I’ve been lied to for a long time.”

 So what does it all mean?

 One thing that needs to be made clear right away is that there’s a gap in time between when scenes for a TV show are filmed and when viewers see them on the air, and that gap can be anywhere from weeks to over a year or more.
-In other words, whatever has happened to Nick has already happened in real life; so as you’re reading these words, it could very well be that Nick has been seen, treated for, and gotten over whatever mystery illness he has.
+In other words, whatever has happened to Nick has already happened in real life.
+As you’re reading these words, it could very well be that Nick has been seen, treated for, and gotten over whatever mystery illness he has.

-The fact that his Twitter account is still active and, as recently as last week, he was tweeting, should tell you that he’s at least healthy enough to operate his social media presence.
-Also, since he posted a photo from the cabin of the Summer Bay – his workplace – he clearly still had a job as of April 23.
+The fact that his Twitter account is still active and, as recently as last week, he was tweeting should tell you that he’s at least healthy enough to operate his social media presence.
+Also, since he posted a photo from the cabin of the Summer Bay — his workplace — he clearly still had a job as of April 23.

 My daughter giving @captwildbill a break at the #wheel. #deadliestcatch #spawns pic.twitter.com/qTN0pwzK0j